okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 Array of the [Brand Response](#brand-response-object)

-> **Important**: Currently only one Brand per org is supported, therefore this will contain one single object only.
+> **Important**: Currently only one Brand per org is supported, therefore this contains a single object only.

 #### Use examples